jrforrest/sysunit/ROADMAP.md

 - [ ] CLI Improvements
     - Show less states in default mode.
 One line for loading a unit should be fine.

-### 0.7

-- [ ] Allow running units through things other than /bin/sh
-    - Protocols on target hosts can be mapped to adapters
-    - Allow an adapter mapping to be provided in CLI args or in a TOML file that lets the user specify the adapter to use for a given protocol.

 ### 0.8

 - [ ] Unit Meta